Bruno-Elvis/Bruno-Elvis/README.md

 - 👋 Hi, I’m @Bruno-Elvis
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning coding with Python
+- 🌱 I’m currently learning coding with Java, Python, javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...